jigwawwf/scriptable-habit-tracker/README.md

 1. Download the **Scriptable** app from the App Store (if you haven’t already).
 2. Create a new script and name it exactly: `Habit Tracker Widget`
    *(Case-sensitive to ensure compatibility.)*
-3. Copy the code provided in this repo and paste it into your script.
+3. Copy the code provided and paste it into your script.
 4. Run the script once inside the Scriptable app.
 5. Add a new **medium-sized Scriptable widget** to your home screen.
 6. Long-press the widget and tap **Edit Widget**: